rlogiacco/CircularBuffer/README.md

 ### Retrieve data

-Similarly to data addition, data retrieval can be performed at _tail_ via a `pop()` operation or from _head_ via an `unshift()` operation: both cause the element being read to be removed from the buffer.
+Similarly to data addition, data retrieval can be performed at _tail_ via a `pop()` operation or from _head_ via an `shift()` operation: both cause the element being read to be removed from the buffer.
 Reading from an empty buffer is forbidden (the library will generate a segfault, which most probably will crash the program): see the _additional operations_ listed in the next section to verify the status of the buffer.

 Non-destructive read operations are also available: